-A registered design protects the visual shape and appearance of a product or parts thereof.
-The ‘design’ can include anything that makes up the overall appearance of a product, such as its shape, configuration, patterning, ornamentation and visual features.
+A registered design protects the shape and appearance of a product or parts thereof.
+This may include its shape, configuration, patterning, ornamentation and visual features.

 It’s important to note that design registration only protects the appearance of a product.
 It does not protect:

 Other aspects of a product (such as the functionality and materials) can be protected by patents.
-It is strongly recommended that you consider both a patent and design registration in such cases.
+It’s strongly recommended that you consider both a patent and design registration in such cases.
 This is the best way to prevent competitors from manufacturing similar products..

 Most new products can be registered as designs.
 This includes items intended for domestic, commercial and industrial use.
 To be eligible for design registration, a design must be distinctive and visually new.